- Las Positas College

 - All videos, with the possible exception of feedback to individual students, need to be close captioned.
 Obviously, if you have a visually impaired student, you will want to caption that student's feedback.

-- If you want to add a bit of dazzle to your videos, you can use web-based services such as Animoto or Adobe Spark.
+- If you want to add a bit of dazzle to your videos, you can use web-based services such as Animoto or Adobe Express.

 Using YouTube: